-The expertise of the CDT staff and the extensive facilities available across the two sites mean that there is a wide range of exciting research challenges available to CDT students for their doctoral project.
+The expertise of the CDT staff and the extensive facilities available across all our partner sites mean that there is a wide range of exciting research challenges available to CDT students for their doctoral project.

 The Advanced Metallic Systems CDT was established in 2009 with a £6.3M investment from the Engineering and Physical Sciences Research Council (EPSRC) with a further £3.2M awarded in 2014.
 In this period (2009-2018) the Centre was hosted jointly by the Universities of Sheffield and Manchester building on their international reputation in metallic materials science and engineering research.
 In 2019 a further £5.4M was awarded by the EPSRC in combination with a €4M award from Science Foundation Ireland (SFI) to support I-Form, the SFI Research Centre for Advanced Manufacturing to join the partnership.

 - To provide a stimulating multidisciplinary training experience

 - To teach topical courses that balance cutting edge technologies with fundamental principles and core concepts

 - To develop professional transferable skills in leadership, business and research management

 - To work in partnership with industry to provide industrial experience and maintain relevance